Subscribe to our blog to get articles delivered directly to your inbox

 How Long Do Orchids Rest?
 Or Is My Orchid Dead?

-During the vegetative or 'resting' stage of an orchid's life cycle, its blooms fall off and only the bare stalks remain, leading many owners to believe their plants have gone to the great greenhouse in the sky.
+During the vegetative or 'resting' stage of an orchid's life cycle, its blooms fall off and only the bare stalks remain, leading many owners to believe their plants are done.

 But much like Sleeping Beauty, your orchid is probably not dead.
 Here's how to know for sure.